Digital Photography for Beginners

 !!!
 Important Digital SLR Message !!!

 If you are using a DSLR, mirrorless or other digital camera for the first time, you may find some things a little strange.
 Don’t worry, we are here to help!

 Most of us who have used either film cameras or digital compact cameras in the past have had either the nice people at film processing labs, or the in-built processors in compact digital cameras, to do certain things for us.

-Things such as colour saturation, sharpening, adjusting contrast levels etc., which just left you to just take the photographs.
+Which just left you to just take the photographs.

 Give us an example of what you mean!